Entity Tracking in Language Models: Experiment 1: In-context Demonstration

-\textbf{Form-meaning Disentanglement} We additionally evaluated \texttt{text-davinci-003}, the only model that exhibited a non-trivial entity tracking capacity in the first set of results, under the AltForms setup where the demonstration examples have low lexical overlap with the test examples.
+\paragraph{Form-meaning Disentanglement} We additionally evaluated \texttt{text-davinci-003}, the only model that exhibited a non-trivial entity tracking capacity in the first set of results, under the AltForms setup as described in Section~\ref{subsec:prompting} where the demonstration examples have low lexical overlap with the test examples.
 Figure~\ref{fig:gpt3-base-altforms-results} shows the prediction accuracy of \texttt{text-davinci-003} on a representative subsample\footnote{For each number of operations $n$ affecting a box, we sampled 100 states with at least one example with $n$ operations.} of our data.
-The blue line represents the performance when the descriptions in the demonstration and the test examples are disjoint as described in \ref{subsec:prompting}.
-As the comparison to the original results (red line) shows, the lexically disjoint demonstrations did lead to a small drop in performance when there were more than two operations that acted upon a box.
+The blue line represents the performance when the descriptions in the demonstration and the test examples have low lexical overlap.
+As the comparison to the original results (red line) shows, the disjoint demonstrations did lead to a small drop in performance when there were more than two operations affecting a box.
 Nevertheless, \texttt{text-davinci-003} was able to predict the correct state of entities in many cases, further adding support for its non-trivial entity tracking capacity.

+\paragraph{Greater Context Dependence} Finally, we evaluated \texttt{text-davinci-003} on two additional datasets described in Section~\ref{subsec:prompting}: the AmbiRef dataset where adjectival modification can be omitted depending on the current context, and the MoveContents dataset where a new operation \textit{Move contents of Box N to M} that requires the contents of Box N to be contextually identified.

+Figure~\ref{fig:gpt3-pragmatics-movecontents-results} shows the performance of \texttt{text-davinci-003} on these two datasets compared to our random baseline.
+As these plots show, even in these more challenging cases, we observe non-trivial entity tracking abilities.
+However, as the number of operations grows, performance rapidly approaches the random baseline, suggesting that entity tracking becomes increasingly more brittle as more state changes need to be considered jointly.